kreshuklab/predoc-course/README.md

 `torch.optim.SGD` optimizer.

 #### Training loop
 The training loop contains all steps to train a network.
 More specifically, it starts with drawing samples from the data loader, which are then fed to the network to compute the forward pass.
-The networks outputs the predictions, which is the label infected/not-infected in our case, which are then used in combination with the ground truth labels to compute a loss.
+A loss is then computed based on the network predictions and the ground truth labels.
-After having scored the predictons, we back propagate the error through the network and update our weights using the optimizer.
+After having scored the predictons, the error is backpropagated through the network and the weights are updated using the optimizer.
 A simple training routine can look like this

 ```
 for epoch in range(epochs):